spockwangs/spockwangs.github.com/_posts/2012-05-14-gnu-tool-chain.md

 linker needs to load those shared objects.
 So it needs to know two things: which shared objects and where to find them.

-The required shared objects are stored in the DT_NEED entry (shown as "(NEEDED)" in output of "readelf -d", may not exist if it does not depend on anything) of .dynamic section in the object, which is specified on the command line when generating this object file.
+The required shared objects are stored in the `DT_NEED` entry (shown as "(NEEDED)" in output of `readelf -d`, may not exist if it does not depend on anything) of `.dynamic` section in the object, which is specified on the command line when generating this object file.

-If the value of DT_NEED entry is a path (absolute or relative) the dynamic linker will try to find it there, and if it does not find it the executable can not run.
-If it is just a file name the dynamic linker will search for it in a series of directories in the following order:
+If the value of `DT_NEED` entry is a path (absolute or relative, i.e. has a slash) the dynamic linker will try to find it there, and if not found the executable can not run.
+If it is just a file name the dynamic linker will search for it in a series of paths in the following order:

-1. The directories (separated by colons) in the entry DT_RPATH of .dynamic section in the executable (these paths are specified by the option "-rpath" of ld or "-Wl,-rpath" of gcc);
+1. The paths (separated by colons) in the entry `DT_RPATH` of `.dynamic` section in the executable (these paths are specified by the option `-rpath` of `ld` or `-Wl,-rpath` of gcc);
-2. The directories in the environment variable `LD_LIBRARY_PATH` (separated by colons);
+2. The paths in the environment variable `LD_LIBRARY_PATH` (separated by colons);
-3. The directories specified in `/etc/ld.so.conf` (actually `/etc/ld.so.cache`,
+3. The paths specified in `/etc/ld.so.conf` (actually `/etc/ld.so.cache`,
    so if you edit `/etc/ld.so.conf` you should run `ldconfig` to update the cache and the shared objects should be named like libxxx.so);
 4. `/lib`
 5. `/usr/lib`

+Note: all the paths mentioned above is relative to the current working directory if it is a relative path.

 You can see the searching process by setting the environment variable `LD_DEBUG` to `libs` when running the executable.
-See `ld.so(1)`.
+See `ld.so(8)`.

 ## Loading of dependent shared objects and symbol resolving